1-40-126. Explanation of effect of “yes/for” or “no/against” vote included in notices provided by mailing or publicat

 Annotator’s note.
 The following annotations include cases decided under former provisions similar to this section.

-The facts upon which depend the question whether an amendment proposed to the constitution has received the approval of the people will be judicially noticed and the court will resort to all sources of information which may afford satisfactory evidence upon the question.
+Holding that the facts upon which depend the question whether an amendment proposed to the constitution has received the approval of the people will be judicially noticed and the court will resort to all sources of information which may afford satisfactory evidence upon the question.
 Harrison v.
 People ex rel.
 Whatley, 57 Colo.
 137, 140 P. 203 (1914).

 - Administrative Oversight